SaltwaterC/PasswordHash2/README.md

 > hashing.
 May replace check() while the returned value, if it's a string, not
 > FALSE, it may be saved to the database.
 However, this method for changing the
 > existing hashes with hashes that have higher cost values is not efficient, but
-> easy to implement.
+> easier to implement than wrapping your own logic.

 PasswordHash::cost($hash);

 > Returns the cost parameter for a given hash.
 May be used for implementing
 > resource efficient methods for adaptive hashing instead of using rehash()
 > which comes with added overhead.
 You have to wrap your own logic over the
-> PasswordHash2 API such as hash() a new password if the cost() value of a given
+> PasswordHash2 API such as: hash() a new password if the cost() value of a given
 > $hash is different than the defined default $cost.
 Unlike rehash(), it reduces
 > the number of hash() calls as well as the number of writes to the database.